MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Add-History.md

 ```

 ### -Passthru
-Returns a history object for each history entry.
+Indicates that this cmdlet returns a history object for each history entry.
 By default, this cmdlet does not generate any output.

 ```yaml